 If you ever need to contact the police, officers and staff will attempt to assist you in any way possible.
-The Virginia Tech Police Department has two locations to serve our community.
-The Security Center located in the Public Safety Building at 330 Sterrett Drive, Blacksburg, Virginia 24061, is staffed 24 hours a day and department personnel are available to answer questions or to have an officer respond to assist with a complaint.
-The second location is the office of the Chief of Police in the Public Safety Building located on second floor and is open during normal business hours Monday- Friday.
+The Virginia Tech Police Department is located in the Public Safety Building at 330 Sterrett Drive.
+The Security Center is located on the first floor and is staffed 24 hours a day to assist with questions and connect people with appropriate department personnel.

 The Virginia Tech Police Department encourages everyone who is a survivor of a crime to come forward and report it to the police.
-However, on occasion and depending on the nature of the crime the survivor declines to press charges.
+However, on occasion and depending on the nature of the crime the survivor declines to pursue an investigation or press charges.
 This is the survivor's option.
 Just because a crime has been reported with the police department does not mean that criminal charges have to be filed.
 Students also have the option of contacting other university resources, such as Title IX, Dean of Students, Virginia Tech Women's Center, Office of Student Conduct, Cook Counseling Center, Shiffert Health Center, or academic advisors who will assist with notifications, if desired.
 This information will be included in the annual disclosure of crime if the caller provides the date, location and crime committed.

 Dial 911 for all emergency calls for Police, Fire, and Rescue.
-For non-emergency calls, contact the NRV911 center @540-382-4343.
+For non-emergency calls, contact the NRV911 center@540-382-4343.